MicrosoftDocs/power-platform/power-virtual-agents/configure-sso-teams.md

 The Power Virtual Agents app in Microsoft Teams supports single sign-on (SSO), which means bots can automatically sign-in users with their Microsoft Teams credentials.

 SSO in the Power Virtual Agents app in Teams is only supported when using Azure Active Directory v2 (Azure AD v2).
-Other service providers, such as Azure AD v1, do not support SSO in the Power Virtual Agents app in Microsoft Teams.
+Other service providers, such as Azure AD v1, don't support SSO in the Power Virtual Agents app in Microsoft Teams.

 > [!IMPORTANT]
 > SSO is not supported when your bot is integrated with [Dynamics 365 Customer Service](configuration-hand-off-omnichannel.md).